Making Fake Pokémon

 Also on the overpowered front, if your Pokémon has a powerful gimmick - like Smeargle's ability to learn any move - you need to be sure to make its base stats suitably low unless it is a legendary Pokémon.
 If it is a legendary Pokémon, don't give it a gimmick that's too powerful, or at least if it is very powerful, try to add some limitations or restrictions on it to make it less so.
 Seeming broken is the bane of too many fake Pokémon.

 Otherwise, just mess around as you like; stats are just numbers and as long as you keep the Pokémon balanced in terms of overall power, you'll be fine.
 A lot of base stats are multiples of five and a good bit of the time you'll probably want to stick with that, but if you want to be a bit different you can also use less 'clean' numbers.
-Remember that 255 is the highest possible value for a base stat in the games, so if you're making an extreme specializer you should have that as your absolute upper bound per stat.
+Remember that 255 is the highest possible value for a base stat in the games, so that's your absolute upper bound per stat.

 If your Pokémon evolves, you have to consider how the evolution happens.
 Most Pokémon evolutions are triggered by leveling up to a specific level, generally later the more powerful the Pokémon is; to think of a good level, it's good to look over my evolution list and see around where your Pokémon seems to fit in.